akhilgeo/Techedition.net/_posts/2023-04-09-how-to-fix-overheating-on-a-windows-laptop.md

 ---
 title: How to fix overheating on a Windows laptop?
 layout: post
-categories:
+Category:
 - Windows
-image: assets/images/overheating.jpg
+image: /assets/images/overheating.jpg
 description: By following these steps, you can help to prevent overheating and keep your Windows laptop running smoothly.
-However, if you continue to experience overheating issues, it may be time to seek professional help, as there may be an underlying hardware issue.
 ---

 In this blog post we will explain  few tips on how to fix overheating on a Windows laptop: